ryanrishi/covid-19-grafana/README.md

 - **Data normalization** - there are lots of factors at play (testing, reporting, suspected vs. confirmed cases and deaths)
 - **Map** - NY Times data includes FIPS, which can be used to relate this data to a map, such as the [worldmap panel](https://grafana.com/grafana/plugins/grafana-worldmap-panel/installation) for Grafana
 - **Auto-update data** - NY Times updates every day.
 Could either add cron to Cloudinit script to pull a few times a day, or use something like Zapier to tell EC2 instance to pull new data
+- **InfluxDB tuning** - this is running on a `t3.small` instance.
+Simultaneous queries will sometimes cause OOM.
+InfluxDB will restart unless explicitly stopped, but some people may see "No data" in the dashboard until they refresh.

 # Running it locally
 - `docker-compose up` - Start InfluxDB and Grafana